jonaheaton/instant-runoff/README.md

     * If this is not an option, run the function setup_instant_runoff() directly from the Script Editor.
 * Create keys in the sheet named "Keys".
 * Send out the live form for voting.
 If you are using keys, don't forget to distribute unique secret keys to voters.
+* From the form spreadsheet go to "Instant Runoff" -> "Initialize".
+    * If this is not an option, run the function set_up_sheet() directly from the Script Editor.
 * From the form spreadsheet go to "Instant Runoff" -> "Run".
-    * If this is not an option, run the function run_instant_runoff() directly from the Script Editor.
+    * If this is not an option, run the function run_all_elections() directly from the Script Editor.

 # How to administer example election